VISIT

 Native American

-Prior to Anglo-American settlement, Native Americans had hunted, fished, and lived in the valleys and plains of south central Idaho for thousands of years.
+Prior to Anglo-American settlement, Native Americans hunted, fished, and lived in the valleys and plains of south-central Idaho for thousands of years.

 Archaeological evidence from both the Redfish Overhang and digs at Elkhorn prove human habitation for more than 10,000 years.

-Shoshone (Sheepeater) and Bannock tribes hunted deer, antelope, mountain sheep, bears and other small game.
-They depended on the Salmon runs which flowed in the streams north of the valley, and the camas bulb flourishing in the Camas Prairie.
-They migrated as needed across the area usually heading south when the harsh winter snows arrived.
+Shoshone and Bannock Tribes hunted deer, antelope, mountain sheep, bears, and other game.
+They depended on the salmon runs flowing in the streams north of the valley and the camas bulb flourishing in the Camas Prairie.
+They migrated across the area, usually traveling south when the harsh winter snows arrived.
+(Source: “A History of Indians in the Sun Valley Area” by Tony Evans)

-In the museum’s Native American collection are items from the Elkhorn dig, items from Indian Creek, arrow heads and Clovis points from across the west.
-Also on display are Mammoth fossils from an unknown source which we speculate are from eastern Idaho and the Owl Cave area.
+The Museum’s Native American collection include items from the Elkhorn dig and Indian Creek, as well as arrow heads and Clovis points from across the west.
+Also displayed are Mammoth fossils believed to originate from eastern Idaho and the Owl Cave area.

-Old Indian trails abound in the area and are detailed in an 1881 Rand McNally Wood River and Sawtooth Mine map.
+Old tribal trails abound in the area and are detailed in an 1881 Rand McNally Wood River and Sawtooth Mine map.

 Native Americans from Fort Hall participating in the Fourth of July Parade in Hailey, Idaho in 1938.